cairo-book/cairo-book/src/ch15-00-dictionaries.md

 This approach to implementing `Felt252Dict<T>` means that for each read/write operation, there is a scan for the whole entry list in search of the last entry with the same `key`.
 Once the entry has been found, its `new_value` is extracted and used on the new entry to be added as the `previous_value`.
 This means that interacting with `Felt252Dict<T>` has a worst-case time complexity of `O(n)` where `n` is the number of entries in the list.

 If you pour some thought into alternate ways of implementing `Felt252Dict<T>` you'd surely find them, probably even ditching completely the need for a `previous_value` field, nonetheless, since Cairo is not your normal language this won't work.
 One of the purposes of Cairo is, with the STARK proof system, to generate proofs of computational integrity.
 This means that you need to verify that program execution is correct and inside the boundaries of Cairo restrictions.
-One of those boundaries checks consists of "dictionary squashing" and that requires information on both previous and new values for every entry.
+One of those boundary checks consists of "dictionary squashing" and that requires information on both previous and new values for every entry.

 ### Squashing Dictionaries